top of page

 Mark Bird ©2022

-💡 I'm not really a fan of acrostic poems but I am a huge fan of my mum 😜 so I tried to experiment with the well-worn form and come up with something different and write a mother's day poem.
+💡 I'm not really a fan of acronym, acrostic poems but I am a huge fan of my mum 😜 so I tried to experiment with the well-worn form and come up with something different and write a mother's day poem.
 Can you use M.O.T.H.E.R. like an acronym and make a sentence about your mum from the six letters.
 For each couplet, I also use a metaphor to describe my mum - which objects would you compare your mother to and why?
 Please share your own mother's day poems on the blog.

 • Twitter